 Here is my rendition of the recipe for arriving at crumbly textured methi che laadu for celebrating #LadduDay today:

 This recipe is a very traditional way of preparing eggplants in the Kokani Muslim cuisine.

-Coarsely powdered toasted, black sesame seeds are introduced in an onion-coconut-dry spices masala that serves as filling and doubles up as gravy too for the eggplants.
-This dish is best relished with rice flour bhakris (flat bread) or steamed rice.
+Coarsely powdered toasted, black sesame seeds are introduced in an onion-coconut-dry spices masala that serves as filling and doubles up as gravy base too for the eggplants.
+This dish is best relished with chaawrachi roti or rice flour flat breads or steamed rice.

 Here is the detailed recipe for your perusal: